-Should you have any questions during the installation, do not hesitate to ask John or Will.
+Should you have any questions during the installation, do not hesitate to ask.

 A 3 Part Series of INSTALLATION VIDEOS are found on our website: www.hydrovane.com/instructions.
 Please note that the Final Inspection Drive Sleeve Test, as explained in the video, has changed for post-2015 units.